 Assets that have been acquired since 1985 are subject to CGT unless specifically excluded.
-This means any capital asset such as real estate, shares and cryptocurrencies that makes a capital gain or loss are applicable under the code.
-The difference between what the asset cost to acquire and the sale price to sell it is referred to as the capital gain or loss.
+This means any capital asset such as real estate, shares and cryptocurrencies that makes a capital gain or loss is applicable under the code.
+The difference between the asset cost to acquire and the sale price to sell is referred to as the capital gain or loss.

-Assets that are used for personal use such as your house, car, furniture and jewellery are except from CGT.
-Furthermore, any asset that depreciates and used for taxable purposes such as an investment property, business computers and equipment and work vehicle expenses are not subject to CGT.
+Assets that are used for personal use such as your house, car, furniture and jewelry are exempt from CGT.
+Furthermore, any asset that depreciates and is used for taxable purposes such as an investment property, business computers and equipment and work vehicle expenses are not subject to CGT.

-The tax treatment of cryptocurrencies depends on whether the individual is classified by the ATO as an investors or trade.
+The short answer is that most individuals and businesses must declare their cryptocurrency activities for the financial year.
+The tax treatment of cryptocurrencies depends on whether the individual is classified by the ATO as an investor or trader.

-- If you operate as a cryptocurrency investor, any capital gains resulting from buying and selling cryptocurrencies will be taxed.
+- Investor: any capital gains resulting from buying and selling cryptocurrencies will be taxed.
 There is a 50% CGT discount that you may be eligible for holding the asset for more than 12 months.

-- If you operate as a cryptocurrency trader, you will be taxed as a sole trader conducting a business to generate an income through trading cryptocurrencies.
-Business expenses involved with trading crypto as a business are tax deductible.
+- Trader: you will be taxed as a sole trader conducting a business to generate an income through trading cryptocurrencies.
+Business expenses involved with trading crypto as a business are tax-deductible.

 Anyone that is involved in acquiring or disposing of cryptocurrency is subject to tax implications.
 These can vary depending on the nature of your circumstances and your marginal tax rate.
 Each time you buy, sell, gift, trade, mine or spend cryptocurrency using a debit card, you are performing a Capital Gains Tax event and some or all of the gains may be taxed.